-Federal employees who become disabled face significant stress.
+Federal employees who experience disability often face considerable stress.

 From handling pain and multiple doctor appointments to worrying about finances and an uncertain future, a federal employee can be overwhelmed.